 At Knox Pest Control, we know how frustrating infestations can be, so we’ve created this list to help ensure that you don’t end up with these pests in your house.

-Before booking a room, check online to see if the hotel or motel you want to stay in might have an infestation.
+Before booking a room, check online to see if the hotel or motel you want to stay in might has an infestation.
 Online reviews will often contain this information, and there are websites that allow you to put in the name and location of a hotel or motel and find out if they have an infestation.

 Keep in mind that this information can be posted by anyone, so an online report of an infestation may or may not mean that there really is one.
 Additionally, most hotels and motels will respond quickly when an infestation has been reported, so problems are often eliminated quickly.